 What?
 This Hasn't Happened To The Warriors Since The Franchise Moved To California In 1962

-The Golden State Warriors are in Milwaukee taking on the Bucks on Thursday night, and they have been getting crushed all game.
+The Golden State Warriors lost to the Bucks in Milwaukee on Thursday night.

-The Golden State Warriors are in Wisconsin taking on the Milwaukee Bucks on Thursday night, and the game has not been going their way.
+The Golden State Warriors got destroyed in Wisconsin against the Milwaukee Bucks on Thursday night.

 At halftime they were down 77-38 to the Bucks, and ESPN Stats & Info reports that the deficit the Warriors faced at halftime was the largest they have faced since the franchise moved to California during the 1962-63 season.